-Besides being the tenth sign of the Chinese zodiac (popular in this year of the Rooster 2017), the rooster is symbolic of seven things in China.
+Besides being the tenth sign of the Chinese zodiac (popular in the year of the Rooster 2017), the rooster is symbolic of seven things in China.

 In traditional Chinese culture, the rooster's most obvious symbolic meaning was punctuality and honesty.